grindmother/ferment/README.md

 However as this is a decentralized, peer-to-peer community, this cannot be enforced.
 It's up to you as the user what you allow in your network. **You get to choose what level of sharing legality you are comfortable with.** If someone is sharing a lot of copyrighted material, and you don't want to share responsibility, just unfollow them.
 You could also try reporting to the owner of the pub.

-**My pub will unfollow anyone that continuously uploads copyrighted material that they do not have the rights to.**
+**My pub will unfollow anyone that uploads copyrighted material that they do not have the rights to.**

 ## Requirements